jhpyle/docassemble/_docs/groups.md

-Since asking users for lists of things can get complicated, **docassemble** automates the process of asking the necessary questions to fully populate the list
+Since asking users for lists of things can get complicated, **docassemble** automates the process of asking the necessary questions to fully populate the list.

-If your list is `fruit`, there are two special attributes:
+If your list is `fruit`, there are three special attributes:
-`fruit.gathered` and `fruit.there_is_another`.
-The `fruit.gathered`
+`fruit.gathered`, `fruit.there_are_any`, and `fruit.there_is_another`.
-attribute is initially undefined, but is set to `True` when the list is completely populated.
+The `fruit.gathered` attribute is initially undefined, but is set to `True` when the list is completely populated.
+The `fruit.there_are_any` attribute is used to ask the user whether the list is empty.
 The `fruit.there_is_another` attribute is used to ask the user questions like "You have told me about three fruits so far: apples, peaches, and pears.
 Are there any additional fruits?"

 In addition to these two attributes, there is special method, `fruit.gather()`, which will cause appropriate questions to be asked and will return `True` when the list has been fully populated.
-The `.gather()` method looks for definitions for `fruit[i]` and `fruit.there_is_another`, and makes `fruit.there_is_another` undefined, as necessary.
+The `.gather()` method looks for definitions for `fruit.there_are any`, `fruit[i]`, and `fruit.there_is_another`.
+It makes `fruit.there_is_another` undefined as necessary.

 Here is a complete example: